Ensembl/ensembl-hive/wrappers/README.md

-> This document explains how to add support for new languages in eHive

 # Introduction

-eHive provide a generic interface to interact with runnables written in languages other than Perl.
+eHive provides a generic interface to interact with runnables written in languages other than Perl.
 This is mainly a communication protocol based on JSON, and managed by the Perl module ``Bio::EnsEMBL::Hive::ForeignProcess``.